Cal Raleigh Preview, Player Props: Mariners vs. Astros

 - Raleigh has 18 doubles, a triple, 22 home runs and 41 walks while hitting .221.

-- He has gone deep in 16.8% of his games this year, and 5.3% of his plate appearances.
+- In 16.7% of his games this season, he has hit a home run, and 5.3% of his trips to the dish.

-- In 33 games this season (30.8%), Raleigh has picked up an RBI, and in 16 of those games (15.0%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.